 Depending on your company policies, an employee who does not show up for work for three consecutive days may be deemed to have abandoned their job.
-In this case, you could end the employment relationship, pursuant to your employee attendance policy.
+In this case, you could end the employment relationship under your employee attendance policy.

-Many people use their social media accounts to vent about their employers.
+Additionally, many people use their social media accounts to vent about their employers.
 However, this can create a negative image of your business and even result in the sharing of confidential information.
-While you cannot restrict what your employees post on their personal social media accounts, their posts can have consequences for their employment.
+While you cannot restrict what your employees post on their social media accounts, their posts can have consequences for their employment.

 If your company has a social media policy, it should prohibit employees from disparaging the company or other employees and from releasing confidential information.
 If an employee violates this policy, you are well within your rights to terminate them.